 Through traditional and contemporary forms of written and verbal communication, visits throughout the College community, formal reports, community spirit awards, and membership in local community organizations, the CEO works and communicates effectively with the communities served by the institution.
+The CEO is accessible to community members to discuss the College and plans for the future.

-IV.B Evidence:
+STANDARD IV.B IMPROVEMENT PLANS